cainesap/ivacs2024/_pages/registration.md

 We'll contact you nearer the time with a timeslot for your talk, and a link to a shared folder where we'll ask you to upload your presentation slides.

 **Poster presentations** should be in portrait orientation, size A1 or A0.
 There are poster printing facilities in Cambridge: for instance the [Reprographics Centre](https://www.em.admin.cam.ac.uk/what-we-do/estate-operations/facilities-services/reprographics/about-us) in the city centre.
 If you are going to use this kind of option, we recommend contacting them and sending your file well ahead of the date.
-Please get in touch with us if you have any queries.